 Head over to our Budapest hostel guide to see 23 of the best hostels.
 I’ve highlighted the three best choices for hostels in Budapest below.

 Overall Best Hostel in Budapest – Hostel One

-Hostel One has a rating of 9.6 on Hostelworld after almost 2,000 reviews, so they’re obviously popular among the backpacking crowd.
-This is a very social hostel that likes to have a good time.
+Hostel One has a rating of 9.6 on Hostelworld after almost 2,000 reviews, so they’re obviously favored among the backpacking crowd.
+It’s a popular party hostel in Budapest that likes to have a good time.
 It starts out with a big communal dinner, moves on to drinking games in the bar, and then heads out into the Budapest night where the good times continue to roll.